leovaldi/leovaldi/README.md

 ## 👨‍💻 About Me

-- 🎓 I'm an advanced Software Development student at Universidad Nacional de Cuyo.
+- 🎓 I’m an advanced Software Development student at Universidad Nacional de Cuyo.
 - 💡 Passionate about software development, teamwork, and continuous learning.
-- 🧠 Currently exploring **Cloud, DevOps, and backend development** with Node.js and Docker.
+- 🧠 Currently exploring various technologies, with a focus on React, Node.js (front-end and back-end), and related frameworks.
-- 📦 Certified in **AWS Academy Cloud Foundations**.
+- 📦 Certified in AWS Academy Cloud Foundations.
+- 📊 Currently enrolled in Henry’s Data Analytics Bootcamp to expand my knowledge in data analysis.
-- 💻 Hands-on experience with full stack academic projects using Java, JavaScript, SQL, React and more.
+- 💻 Trainee with hands-on experience in full-stack development, working with Java, JavaScript, SQL, React, and more.
 ---

 ## 🧰 Tech Stack